 PLEX doesn’t recommend increasing the supported levels (which may cause glitches in playback), but I did anyway and it worked like a charm.
 My Xiaomi Mi 11 ‘officially’ supports level 6.1, but even there I disabled the maximum level for H264 as well.
 I’ll accept a glitch if one should ever occur, but I won’t accept mysterious errors.

 *Disclaimer: this H264 setting is available on Android and Android TV only.
 It isn’t available in the PLEX app on my LG Oled C9 TV with Web OS 05.10.25*

 Check if you have subtitles enabled for your media and disable them

-Often PGH subtitles need transcoding to ‘burn in’ the subtitles.
+Often VobSub or PGH subtitles need transcoding to ‘burn in’ the subtitles.
 And sometimes, even the most basic .SRT subtitles in combination with certain video files will fail as well.
 I believe this occurs when the PLEX media server doesn’t support transcoding.
 So try disabling the subtitles for the erroneous file before starting playback.

 Try changing the audio track of your video

 Some movies or series contain multiple audio tracks, and will -by default- be using the most high-end.
 So if your video tries to start with e.g. a Dolby 7.1 track, it might be the cause of the error if your hardware doesn’t support it.

 So *if* there’s a second, more compatible (e.g. a 2.0 AAC) track available, you could try switching to this track before starting playback if possible.
 It’s a long shot, but it helped me out once.